lboos/Hindi-reader/README.md

 on www.storyweaver.org.in"
 ```

-## Future use cases

-**One word translation** - user can input a Devanagari word from a document (possibly using copy/paste) and the output is English translation(s) of the word.
+**Hindi to English word translation** - user can input a Devanagari word from the document (using copy/paste) and the output is an English translation of the word.

+For example, "आम" is translated to "mango".

+## Future possible use cases

-**Click to translate** - user can click on a word in the Devanagari document and the output is English translation(s) of the word.
+**Click to translate** - user can click on a Hindi word in the Devanagari document and the output is English translation(s) of the word.

+**English to Hindi word translation** - user can input an English word related to the text and the output is a Hindi translation of the word.

+**Flexible Hindi texts** - user can input a Devanagari document and a reader version (with one-word-at-a-time translation) is provided.

 ## License